 Please join our FORUM.
-This is one of the articles, and more to follow.
+This is one of the articles, read more at SOLUTIONS.

 Contradictions in Marxist theory

 The Marxist theory describes a number of alleged contradictions in a capitalist society, but the solutions that Marxists offer -- the class struggle, bloody revolutions, and dictatorship of the proletariat -- contain their own contradictions.

 Exploitation is the cornerstone of the Marxist theory.
 Labor theory of value correctly states that labor is the source of wealth, but the conclusion is that owners of capital are not entitled to any share of wealth created by labor.
 In practical terms, it means that if you own a chicken farm, then your workers create 100% of wealth and value; you create nothing.
 It does not matter that you bought the land, built the chicken farm, and created jobs for your workers.
 Now your workers are being exploited by you, the worthless owner of the chicken farm.
 Exploitation means that you pay your workers less than they deserve.
 And how much do they deserve?
 They deserve to be paid so much that your profit equals zero.
 It means that the selling price equals the cost of production.
 Any profit is a "surplus value" and evidence of exploitation.

 Marxists are agitating to create a better world, where there is no profit, no surplus value, and no exploitation, but how exactly the promised better world will be better than the present capitalist system?
 The history of Russian Revolution offers a good understanding of how Marxist brainwash the population with promise of a better future, then make them fight for the better future, and then, when given total control of the government, create institutions of such inhumane terror that any shortcomings of the capitalist system look absolutely insignificant.